vistar-platform-team/venue_updates/README.md

 `$ brew install python3`

 #### 3. Install requests Module
-The script uses the python requests module.
-To install it, run this:
+The script uses the pandas and requests modules.
+To install them, run:

 `$ pip3 install requests`
+`$ pip3 install pandas`

 #Running the Script

 You run the script in your terminal.
 You need to be in the same directory as the script in order to run it.
 Steps below:

-1. Edit bulk upload template
+1. Edit bulk upload template.
+IMPORTANT: Make sure venues naming format is identical to how the venues appear in our dashboard.
 2. Save template in same folder as script and supplemental file
 3. Edit supplemental file if needed (set the url and email and password)
 4. Run: